Hprairie/Hprairie/README.md

 Undergrad at UT Austin studying ECE.
-Focused on Microarchitecture, information theory, and machine learning.
+Curious about microarchitecture, optimization theory, and machine learning.
 Slowly updating my hidden state by researching structured sparsity, retrieval, and state space models.

 <!--
 **Hprairie/Hprairie** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.